Engineering

 You Are No Longer a Coder: The Shift from Execution to Direction

-After 12 years of building systems by hand, I stopped writing most of my own code.
-Here is what changed, what I delegated to AI, what I found it cannot do, and why the hardest part of the transition had nothing to do with technology.
+I stopped writing most of my own code.
+What changed, what I delegated to AI, what I found it can't do, and why the hardest part of the transition had nothing to do with technology.

 ProductRead more →